Great Consulting Resume: Visual Format & Templates

 #4.
 Consulting resumes should look conservative

-This is somewhat similar to how we dress up for interviews: As conservative as possible. conservative here should be understood as professional.
+This is somewhat similar to how we dress up for interviews: As conservative as possible.
+Conservative here should be understood as professional.

 Consultants look for creativity in your content, not the creativity of your resume format.
 The easiest way to get eliminated is to use creative formats.